Children are being diagnosed with symptoms as young as 2 years old. What is happening to our children?

 What to do if your child is one of the 40%

-The best way to reduce your child’s symptoms is by fixing the MTHFR mutation.
+The best way to reduce your child’s symptoms is by finding out whether or not they have an MTHFR mutation.
 The first step is testing for an MTHFR mutation.

 Does your child eat lunch and then feel foggy and less focused afterward?
 Does your child have an aversion to strong smelling chemicals?
 If the answer is yes, then an alternative to stimulants and their side effects are available to your children.